ariobarxan/SpaceXMission/SpaceXMission/README.md

 - [ ] Refresh ability and check if pagination is working correctly as it must
 - [ ] link
 - [ ] Add Activity indicator for table loading
+- [ ] final for extension funcs
+- [ ] handle purging data from cells after they left the visibleArea.